tinegachris/energy_savings_calculator/docs/genset_fuel_savings.md

 - Remove previously calculated savings.
 - Remove empty rows from the CSV files.

-## Step 4: Remove Short Time Entries
+## Step 4: Remove Short and Close Time Entries

 1. **Filter Entries:**

-- Remove rows where 'Time Elapsed (minutes)' is less than 1 minute.
+- Remove rows where 'Time Elapsed (minutes)' is less than 1.1 minutes.
+- Remove rows where the time difference between consecutive entries is less than 6 minutes.

 ## Step 5: Load Yield Data